Healthy Footnotes

 Exercise

 While exercise can sometimes be the root cause of several foot ailments, in this case, it may actually be an effective flat foot treatment.
 While dealing with fallen arches, it can often be easy to avoid any activity altogether for fear of hurting yourself further, but one of the best ways to get your feet back on their A-game is with gentle exercise and restorative movement.
+In fact, stretching the arches in your feet can also help alleviate stiffness and pain as well.

 If your feet feel well enough, try giving them a stretch by heading out on a short, slow walk around your neighborhood.
-Avoid anything that might cause undue stress on your feet like uphill climbs, carrying anything heavy as you walk, or walking at a pace faster than a brisk stroll.
+Avoid anything that might cause undue stress on your feet, like uphill climbs, carrying anything heavy as you walk, or walking at a pace faster than a brisk stroll.

 Rest